-Written by René F. Najera, DrPHJune 13, 2013 One day, my iPhone and notebook will be on display like this Instagram filter used: Normal View in Instagram ⇒ Share this:Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Google+ (Opens in new window)Click to email (Opens in new window)Click to print (Opens in new window)Like this:Like Loading...
+Written by René F. Najera, DrPHJune 13, 2013 One day, my iPhone and notebook will be on display like this Instagram filter used: Normal View in Instagram ⇒ Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Like this:Like Loading...
 Related 2 thoughts on “One day, my iPhone and notebook will be on display like this” ROFLMAO!
 I still own computers that are quite literally on display in computing museums.
 I can’t find a pacemaker that I had that currently is a museum piece.
 One museum piece I’d love to acquire and keep in operational condition, with safeties installed to prevent the intended use is an old shoe fitting fluoroscope.
 I’d accept it being able to emit x-rays until the cows come home until someone enters the room that it’s in or worse, steps onto the thing.
 Know the worst thing?
 On occasion, even today, someone stumbles upon one of these machines in a rural shoe store, sitting operational in a corner as a curiosity from the past.
 In spite of federal law ordering all such machines be disabled from emitting.
 I’d get an exception to policy, due to extreme precautions, but use it as an educational device.
 Something like putting a pig’s foot on the footplate and film where the employee would look at the image.
 In a heavily shielded room, with interrupts to prevent the possibility of exposure to ionizing radiation.
 Some things are so incredibly stupid that they should be preserved as a lesson in bad ideas that made it into the mainstream.
-LikeLike Ren June 14, 2013 at 11:29 But there’s nothing more natural than radiation.
+LikeLike But there’s nothing more natural than radiation.
 I need to remember to post the picture and story behind the box full of uranium rock at a roadside stand in Mexico.
 Probably irradiated all of us, but it was fun to watch.
 LikeLike Comments are closed.